fbdtemme/bencode/docs/usage/view.rst

 ------------

 :cpp:class:`bview` is a sum type that provides access to the values stored in a bencoded buffer.
-It holds two pointers, one to a :cpp:class:`descriptor`, and one to the bencoded buffer.
+It holds two pointers, one to a :cpp:class:`descriptor`, and one to the buffer contained the bencoded data.

 The :cpp:class:`descriptor` describes the type and content of the bencoded token the :cpp:class:`bview` points to and where the data can be found in the bencoded buffer.